 “‘Bhagawan!
 I offer my salutations to you.
 You are an exponent in the subject of moksha and dharma.
-Please give such an upadesha (instruction) where my mind will get supreme bliss.”
+Please give me such an upadesha (instruction) where my mind will get supreme bliss.”

 Vyāsa Maharshi hearing the profound words of his beloved son said, “Vatsa!
 Learn about the fundamentals of various types of dharma and do the self-study of moksha.
 Inquire about moksha and to whom moksha is attributed to.”

 Shuka then studied all the yoga shastras and Sankhya shastra of Kapila Maharshi.
-When Vyāsa realized that his son is complete with Brahma Tejas, is strong and well-versed in moksha shastra, then he said, “Son!
+When Vyāsa realized that his son is complete with Brahma Tejas, is strong and well-versed in moksha shastra, he said, “Son!
 Now you go to the king of Mithila.
 Raja Janaka will be able to tell you about the subject of moksha in entirety.”

 Shuka immediately headed towards Mithila to seek answers about the tenets of dharma and the refuge of moksha.

 Vyāsa had a few words of caution for Shuka, “Son!
 Travel in the path that is used by ordinary men.
 Do not give place for amazement or pride in your mind.
 Do not ever travel through space using your yoga shakti.
 Go there in simplicity.
 Do not search for comforts on the way, do not search for important people or places on the way because they increase attachment.
 Raja Janaka is both a disciple and a sage – do not display ego in front of him.
 Be calm.
 He will clear all your doubts.
 Raja Janaka is an exponent of dharma and proficient in moksha shastra.
 He is my disciple and obey any instructions he will give you assiduously.”